What happens if you drive without a licence? Well under Queensland law this may carry a number of penalties.

 Been caught driving without a valid licence?
 Seek legal advice

-Being charged with driving without a licence can have significant ramifications.
-If you have been charged with driving without a licence or driving on a recently expired driver’s licence and are unsure of your legal rights and options you should speak to an experienced Brisbane Traffic lawyer.
+There are serious ramifications if you are being charged with driving without a licence.
+This is the same if you are driving on a recently expired driver’s licence.
+If you unsure of your legal rights and options you should speak to an experienced Brisbane Traffic lawyer.
 If you would like to make an appointment to discuss your situation, please call us on 07 3252 0011.